jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 # Security Overview

-The **Security Overview** section helps you learn about: the semi-trusted user;
+The **Security Overview** section helps you learn about:

+- the semi-trusted user
-the available mitigations to protect untrusted users from each other;
+- the available mitigations to protect untrusted users from each other
-the value of periodic security audits.
+- the value of periodic security audits

 This overview also helps you obtain a deeper understanding of how JupyterHub works, as well as its design with respect to web security.